You Can Be Part of the Powerful Move of God in the End Times

 •• That power is related to effective christian witness.
 Greek words related to witnesses (Acts 1:8) include the meaning of evidence.
 Ours is witness with powerful evidence.

-• The faith-building impact of powerful, Holy Ghost preaching and ministry, can bring astounding results.
+• The faith-building, revival-stirring impact of powerful, Holy Ghost preaching and ministry, can bring astounding results.
 For example, Spirit-filled Peter raised lame Aeneas and, as a result, “All those who lived in Lydda and Sharon saw [the healed man] and turned to the Lord” (Acts 9:35).
 Peter’s Spirit-anointed ministry led two whole towns to faith in Jesus Christ.

 • You have the same Holy Spirit, the same anointing, the same Lord, the same Gospel.
 Allow faith to grow in your heart to see the same dynamic responses as you reach out to others on behalf of the Lord Jesus.